raminmohammadi/MLOps/Labs/GCP_Labs/Vertex-AI/Lab-2/README.md

 Now to actually send data to this model and get predictions, you can copy and paste this link into POSTMAN application.

-To run this you'll need an access token to your GCP, which you'll get it by running this command `gcloud auth print-access-token` in Google cloud shell
+To run this you'll need an access token to your GCP, which you'll get by running this command `gcloud auth print-access-token` in Google cloud shell

 Use this token as authorization in the POSTMAN application and give your data in the format specified in the `SAMPLE REQUEST` to get your prediction.

 <img width="1497" alt="Screenshot 2024-10-05 at 12 54 12 AM" src="https://github.com/user-attachments/assets/766dbe56-4c3d-4e8b-ab70-80fbd32dadbf">

+While AutoML is hassle-free, it abstracts most machine learning pipelines, including model selection, hyperparameter tuning, and feature engineering.
+While this is beneficial for users with less ML expertise, it provides less control for advanced users who might want to experiment with custom algorithms or fine-tune specific parameter and is very costly to train.

+## End-to-end pipeline with custom model and pre-built container

+Pre-built Containers provide more flexibility and are generally better suited for highly specialized use cases, large-scale custom models, or where specific optimization is needed.

+In this method, we'll use our own machine-learning model with pre-built containers like TensorFlow, Scikit-learn, Pytorch & XGBoost which covers most of the use cases.

+For this, we'll use a different dataset https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

+**Application structure**

+stroke_package
+--setup.py
+  trainer
+  --__init__.py
+  --task.py